enepomnyaschih/jwidget/doc/jwidget/Watchable.md

 Builds a new property containing the result of the callback function called on this property value.
 To stop synchronization, destroy the result property.
 In comparison to [map](#map) method, destroys the previously assigned target values.
 To map multiple properties, use [jwidget/Mapper](Mapper.md).

+### isSilent

+	isSilent(): boolean

+Checks if this property never triggers events.
+This knowledge may help you do certain code optimizations.

 ### destroy

 	destroy(): void